-Other materials: The other materials used in the design are spring, screws, and nuts and bolts.
+Accessories: The were spring, screws, and nuts and bolts were used to assemble/attach the various parts in the device.
 These were used to complete the alignment of the device.

 The various parts of the device are shown in the Fig.1 (a) handle, (b) H-bar, (c) cutting blade, (d) V-bar, (e) S-bar), the complete designed device is shown in Fig. 2 and 3 and the dimensions of the device are shown in Table 2.